A beauty consultant and former hairdresser by profession, Jayne has been helping men and women improve their appearance for over 20 years.

-A step-by-step guide to shaving your head for the first time, plus tips and advice on caring for a shaved head so that it's always beautifully smooth.
+Here's a step-by-step guide to properly shaving your head for the first time, plus tips and advice on caring for a shaved head so that it's always beautifully smooth.

 Why Shave Your Head?

-The greatest luxury of a shaved head is that you don’t have to visit the barber, nor mess about with a hairdryer and styling products, so it saves time and money.
+The greatest luxury of a shaved head is that you don’t have to visit the barber or mess about with a hairdryer and styling products, so it saves time and money.

 The Best Time to Shave Your Head